DakotaLarson/TypeScript-Setup/README.md

 ## Closing Remarks

-First, if you havent read [this article] (https://david-barreto.com/how-to-use-typescript-with-systemjs/), I highly suggest you do.
+First, if you havent read [this article](https://david-barreto.com/how-to-use-typescript-with-systemjs/), I highly suggest you do.
 This article shows if nothing else that there is more than one way to skin a cat (TypeScript compilation facilitated by SystemJS).
 I wanted JavaScript being sent to the client, not TypeScript, hence why I didn't simply follow this approach.

 Getting this setup also proves challenging when everyone has been asking the same questions since 2015, leading to a load of confusing GitHub and StackOverflow threads that have at times misleading or outdated information.